caseywdunn/levin2016/communication_arising.md

 # Brief Communication Arising

-This document is the draft text for a "Brief Communication Arising" to Levin *et al.* 2016.
+This document is the text for a "Brief Communication Arising" to Levin *et al.* 2016.
 The requirements of this format are described at the [Nature website]( http://www.nature.com/nature/authors/gta/commsarising.html).

+After obtaining a response from Levin *et al.*, Nature declined to publish our "Brief Communication Arising".
+In their correspondence Levin *et al.* indicated that:

+- Excluding other taxa, not just the ctenophore, also led to insignificant results.

+- They had indeed inadvertently duplicated each pairwise comparison in their analyses, and that the Wilcoxon test would have been more appropriate

+- The inverse hourglass model was not the focus of their paper

 Please see the [git repository](https://github.com/caseywdunn/levin2016) for this manuscript for additional information.
 We welcome feedback, via the [issue tracker](https://github.com/caseywdunn/levin2016/issues), pull requests, or email.